MSIA/2021-msia423-chang-christina-project/README.md

 docker build -f app/Dockerfile_pipeline -t hike-pipeline-clc3780 .
 ```

-This command will clean the data, create features for modeling, and build a
+This command will download the data from S3, clean the data, create features for
-random forest classification model.
+modeling, and build a random forest classification model.
 ```bash
 docker run \
     -e AWS_ACCESS_KEY_ID \